openshift/training/beta-3-setup.md

     for resource in build buildconfig images imagestream deploymentconfig \
     route replicationcontroller service pod; do echo -e "Resource: $resource"; \
     osc get $resource; echo -e "\n\n"; done

+Deleting a project with `osc delete project` should delete all of its resources, but you may need help finding things in the default project (where infrastructure items are).
+Deleting the default project is not recommended.

 # APPENDIX - Pretty Output
 If the output of `osc get pods` is a little too busy, you can use the following